Table of Contents

 Rules for Closing Position/Exiting the Trade

-- Sell the call option before the final month before expirations (to avoid time decay), so not later than 35 DTE.
+- Close before the final month before expirations (to avoid time decay), so not later than around 35 – 21 DTE.

 Mitigating a loss

-- Work with a (mental) stop loss based on an underlying asset of either 50% or 100% of the premium paid; if the underlying falls below the stop loss, exit by selling the calls.
+- Work with a (mental) stop loss based on an underlying asset of either 50% or 100% of the premium paid; if the underlying rises above the stop loss, exit by selling the put.

-Long calls can only be ‘exercised’.
+The long put can be ‘exercised’.
 For this, you need to contact your broker.